What is life insurance and why do you really need it?

 This method considers future expenses in addition to future earnings.
 DIME stands for Debt, Income, Mortgage, and Education – four significant factors to consider when making a detailed estimate of your life insurance needs:

 Debt: Total all your debts other than your mortgage.
 Car payments, credit cards, student loans – even personal obligations such as money you may have borrowed from a sibling to put a down payment on your house.
-On top of all that, add about $7,000 for final expenses.
+On top of all that, add funds for final expenses.

 Income: How much do you make a year?
 And how many years will your family need that money?
 It’s a tricky question to answer, but a good place to start is determining how many years until your youngest child graduates high school.
 For example, if you make $50,000 and have nine years until your youngest graduates high school, put down $450,000 for income.